 There are a few awesome volcanoes you can summit near Antigua!

-Volcán Pacaya is the easiest volcano to climb, and just takes a few hours.
+Volcán Pacaya is the easiest volcano to climb, and it just takes a few hours.
 You can even roast marshmallows on the volcano.
 It is active, so you can’t climb to the top, but you can watch smoke arise from the crater and a somewhat safe distance!
-The last eruption – in 2014 – was catastrophic for the nearby villages.
+The last eruption in 2021 was catastrophic for the nearby villages.

 My favorite volcano is Volcán Acatenango, which offers stunning views of the nearby Volcano Fuego (an active volcano erupting constantly).
 This is usually a 2 day climb where you spend the night near the top.
-(Although this volcano is extinct – meaning it will never erupt again – don’t because of the intense wind and cold.)
+Thankfully this volcano is extinct – meaning it will never erupt again.

 Backpacking Lake Atitlán